The Elder Scrolls IV: Oblivion Remastered: Reception

 The Elder Scrolls IV: Oblivion Remastered received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 OpenCritic determined that 87% of critics recommended the game.
+The game won "Best Remake / Remaster" at the 2025 Golden Joystick Awards.

 GameSpots Jake Dekker praised the visuals as establishing "a new standard for Bethesda RPGs", and also highlighted the character models and the handling of original game elements.
 Dekker additionally commended the revamped leveling system, although he found the combat "still rough".

 The game was criticized for performance issues.
 Digital Foundrys Alex Battaglia found Oblivion Remastered to be "one of the worst-performing PC games I've ever tested", even when played on a high-end PC.
 Similar technical issues were raised by the game's player base, with official patches from Bethesda failing to alleviate the problems.